-Skirt steak has become an increasingly popular meat the last 5-10 years.
-It’s more affordable than the likes of a filet mignon or a New York strip and still has plenty of flavor.
+Skirt steak has become increasingly popular meat in the last 5-10 years.
+It’s more affordable than the likes of a filet mignon or a New York strip and still has plenty of flavors.
 The key to making and serving up a successful grilled steak is temperature, time and how you slice it, just like in this grilled skirt steak Char Siu recipe.

-AS A MEAL – This recipe as a whole was intended for family or friends gathering.
-It is definitely more of a restaurant style dish and perfect for impressing your guests.
+This recipe as a whole was intended for family or friends gathering.
+It is definitely more of a restaurant-style dish and perfect for impressing your guests.

-Skirt steak is a thin cut of meat that comes from the plate section of the cow and is traditionally thought of as a tougher cut of meat.
+Skirt steak is a thin cut of meat that comes from the plate section of the cow and is traditionally thought of like a tougher cut of meat.
 The plate is on the lower chest area of the cow in between the brisket and the flank.

-The best way to cook it is grilling it over high heat or searing it on a flat top over high heat.
+The best way to cook it is by grilling it over high heat or searing it on a flat top over high heat.
 Here is how to grill it.

-- STEP 1: Preheat your grill to high heat (450° to 550).
-CHEF NOTE: High heat will ensure your meat is marked, cooked and will give you the best opportunity for it not to stick to the grill.
+- 1. Preheat your grill to high heat (450° to 550).
+High heat will ensure your meat is marked, cooked and will give you the best opportunity for it not to stick to the grill.

-- STEP 2: Brush the meat with oil and season it with sea salt and pepper.
+- 2. Brush the meat with oil and season it with sea salt and pepper.
 The oil will help lubricate it so it won’t stick on the grill.
-CHEF NOTE: If you are looking for a marinade than try using a mojo marinade if making tacos, or a soy red wine marinade.
+If you are looking for a marinade than try using a mojo marinade if making tacos, or a soy red wine marinade.